-Clay Robbins III is an attorney in the Los Angeles office of Baum, Hedlund, Aristei & Goldman.
+Clay Robbins III is an attorney and shareholder in the Los Angeles office of Baum Hedlund Aristei & Goldman.
 A third-generation California lawyer, Clay concentrates his practice on commercial transportation accident litigation and mass disasters.

 For more the 35 years, Clay has championed the rights of victims and their families in personal injury and wrongful death lawsuits across the nation stemming from major accidents involving aviation, boats, buses, trains, tractor-trailers and auto defects.